WebAssembly/design/BinaryEncoding.md

   - The section body (defined below by section type)

 ### Memory section
+A module may only contain one memory section.

 * ```uint8```: The minimum size of the module heap in bytes, as a power of two
 * ```uint8```: The maximum size of the module heap in bytes, as a power of two
 * ```uint8```: ```1``` if the module's memory is externally visible

 ### Signatures section
+A module may only contain one signatures section.

 * [```varuint32```](#varuint32): The number of function signatures in the section
 * For each function signature:
   - ```uint8```: The number of parameters